Rigidity of wonderful group compactifications under Fano deformations: Introduction

+Let us explain the proof.
 As shown in \cite[Proposition 4.2]{BB96}, $\bar{G}$ is locally rigid, hence we only need to prove the rigidity under Fano specializations.
-Write $G = G_1 \times \cdots \times G_k$ into product of simple adjoint algebraic groups, then we have a decomposition of wonderful compactifications $\bar{G} = \bar{G}_1 \times \cdots \times \bar{G}_k$.
-By the aforementioned result in \cite{Li}, $\bar{G}$ is rigid under Fano deformations if and only if so is each factor $\bar{G}_i$.
+Writing $G = G_1 \times \cdots \times G_k$ as a product of simple adjoint linear algebraic groups $G_i$, $1 \leq i \leq k$, we have a decomposition of the wonderful compactification $\bar{G}$ of $G$ as a product of wonderful compactifications $\bar{G}_i$.
+By the aforementioned result in \cite{Li}, $\bar{G}$ is rigid under Fano deformation if and only if so is each factor $\bar{G}_i$.
 This reduces the proof of Theorem \ref{t.main} to the case where $G$ is simple, a situation which we will focus on from now on.
 Note that if $G$ is of rank 1, then $\bar{G}$ is isomorphic to $\mathbb{P}^3$, which is rigid.
 Hence in the following, we always assume that the rank of $G$ is at least 2.

 The key ingredient to the proof is again the VMRT theory.
 For the wonderful compactification $\bar{G}$ of a simple adjoint group, it is shown in \cite{BF15} that it has a unique family of minimal rational curves.
 When $G$ is not of type $A$, the associated VMRT at a general point of $\bar{G}$ is the unique closed orbit $\mbP \msO \subset \mbP \fg$ in the projective adjoint representation of $G$.
 For type $A_n$, the VMRT at a general point of $\bar{A}_n$ is projectively equivalent to the projection from a general point of the Segre variety $\mbP^n \times \mbP^n \subset \mbP^{n^2+2n}$.